r0sies/training.artemis.gpu/_episodes/03-Artemis.md

 ## Now let's compile on Artemis
-copy or re-write your programs on Artemis.
+You will need to either copy or re-write your programs on the remote computer, Artemis.
+We then have to compile the program again becasue the hardware on Artemis is probably different to what is on your local machine.
+Generally (and for optimal performance) you will have to compile your software on any different computer (e.g. Artemis @ USYD, GADI @ NCI, MAgnus @ Pawsey, AWS, etc) you want to run it on.
 The compiling method is the same, but we need to make sure we load the required programs, then the procedure is the same.

 ```